ICON Aircraft: Bankruptcy

+Four months later, the firm reported that SG Investment America had completed the purchase of its assets, as well as creating a new entity to manage them.

 ICON A5

 ICON Aircraft's first model is the ICON A5, an amphibious two-seat, light-sport aircraft to be priced at approximately $189,000.
 Its folding wings facilitate transportation and storage, and it will have a range of approximately 300 nmi and a top speed of 105 knots (120 mph).

 The company had nearly 1400 orders in August 2014 and at that time anticipated the first customer delivery in May 2015, although the first official A5 customer deliveries did not occur until 2016.

 On July 28, 2014, ICON Aircraft unveiled the first production ICON A5 built with production tooling and using production methods and components.
 This aircraft successfully completed its first flight July 7, 2014.

 In April 2016, the ICON A5 purchaser's agreement was made public and was noted by the aviation media as containing many controversial elements not usually found in aircraft purchase agreements.
 These include contractually-required pilot training, maintenance, agreements not to sue, and a camera and recorder to monitor pilot behavior, that is owned by the manufacturer but must be maintained by the owner.
 Owners also must agree to be "supportive" of the company.
 In the case of a resale, future owners are required to sign the same agreement or face penalties.
 There are indications that a number of A5 position holders have canceled their purchases based on the wording of the agreement.

 In May 2016, the company admitted that the released contract had been a mistake.
 Company CEO, Kirk Hawkins, stated, "it should not have gone out in the form it went out without an explanation.
 [Customers] had a right to be taken aback."
 The company issued a revised contract that removed many, but not all, of the controversial elements.